yedino/galaxy42/doc/hacking.md

 # Developing

-To develop the program, we recommend mainly Debian Stable (Jassie, Amd64) as the main environment at this time;
+To develop the program, we recommend mainly Debian Stable (Debian 9 Stretch, Amd64) as the main environment at this time;
 Ubuntu and Mint also are used by developers so we can recommend them (at least in some versions),

 IF YOU ADD ANY DEPENDENCY (library) THEN write it in dependencies list in [SECURITY.txt].